avo-hq/docs.avohq.io/docs/2.0/recipes/multilingual-content.md

+---
+license: pro
+---

 # Multilingual content

-This is not an official feature yet but until we add it with all the bells and whistles you can use this guide to monkey patch it into your app.
+This is not an official feature yet, but until we add it with all the bells and whistles, you can use this guide to monkey-patch it into your app.

 We pushed some code to take in the `set_locale` param and set the `I18n.locale` and `I18n.default_locale` so all subsequent requests will use that locale. **That will change the locale for your whole app.
-Even to the front-office**.
+Even to the front office**.

-If you don't want to change the locale for the whole app you can use `force_locale` that will change the locale for that request only.
+If you don't want to change the locale for the whole app, you can use `force_locale`, which will change the locale for that request only.
 It will also append `force_locale` to all your links going forward.

 ```ruby
 def set_default_locale